 Another immigrant group arrived on August 14, 1876, which included 59 people who settled about ½ mile north of the new town.
 Soon another settlement was begun on the south bank of the Smoky Hill River, called Schoenchen, also named for a town in Ukraine.

-The Russian immigrants donated two acres for a new Roman Catholic Church, but until it could be built, services were held at private residences.
-The church was completed in 1878 and in the fall of 1889, a parish house was added to the property.
+The Russian immigrants donated two acres for a new Roman Catholic Church, but services were held at private residences until it could be built.
+The church was completed in 1878, and in the fall of 1889, a parish house was added to the property.
 The first parochial school was built in 1897.
 The settlement received a post office on November 28, 1899.

 By the turn of the century, the settlement boasted more than 500 people, and plans were made to build a new church.
 From 1902 to 1905, residents labored to complete a large St. Joseph’s Kirche of native stone.
-The stained glass windows were made by an Austrian/German artist.
+An Austrian/German artist made the stained glass windows.
 The first church was then utilized as a school.
 Despite the town’s size, reports of the city in 1910 describe it as having only one general store.

-On two occasions fire destroyed the wood sections of the roof of the cathedral, but both times, the church was restored and continues to stand today as one of the most beautiful churches on the Kansas plains.
-Located near the church are the rectory and parochial school, both are constructed of native stone quarried near the community.
+On two occasions, a fire destroyed the wood sections of the cathedral’s roof, but the church was restored both times and continues to stand today as one of the most beautiful churches on the Kansas plains.
+The rectory and parochial school; are both constructed of native stone quarried near the community.

-On a hill overlooking the town, is the old Liebenthal cemetery is filled with a wide array of unique headstones.
-The population of the small town stands at just about 100 today.
+On a hill overlooking the town is the old Liebenthal cemetery is filled with a wide array of unique headstones.
+The population of the small town stands at just about 92 today.